egor7/blog-1/csv/csv.md

 The test ran on a `n1-standard-4` GCP virtual machine.
 The run times of the kdb+ solution would further drop with machines of more cores, as kdb+ 4.0 makes use of [multithreaded primitives](https://code.kx.com/q/kb/mt-primitives/).

 ## Conclusion
 Many tools out there to process CSV files.
-Kdb+ has an excellent open source library `csvutil.q`/`csvguess.q` with a sophisticated type-inference engine.
+Kdb+ has an excellent open-source library `csvutil.q`/`csvguess.q` with a sophisticated type-inference engine.
 Once you convert CSV into a kdb+ in-memory table, you can easily cope with problems other tools handle only with difficulty - if at all.
 You can express complex logic in a readable way that is easy to maintain and executes fast simply by wrapping the q interpreter that loads the library into a shell function.